mwitkow/go-flagz/README.md

 # Status

-This code is `beta` quality.
-It's been running happily in production for non-critical shards.
+This code is *production* quality.
+It's been running happily in production at Improbable for a few months.

 Features planned: